 Perinatal Mental Health

-In July 2018, Lancashire Care will open a new eight-bed mother and baby unit (MBU) for Cumbria and Lancashire.
+In Autumn 2018, the Trust will open a new eight-bed mother and baby unit (MBU) for Cumbria and Lancashire.
 The unit will be an inpatient facility for mothers with serious mental health problems to stay with their babies, and will be located in Chorley.

 The unit will provide care for women experiencing severe mental health problems or who may be at high risk of becoming mentally unwell in the perinatal period, including very serious conditions such as postpartum psychosis.
 Treatment and recovery will be provided for mothers while allowing their relationships with their babies to develop.
 The unit will be staffed by multidisciplinary teams across psychiatry, nursing, nursery care, psychology and OT.